A PPO plan with a built-in $0 option. When cash pricing is lower, members pay nothing. If not, they use their PPO like normal.

 Care navigation, funding, and plan administration coordinated under one roof.
 One integrated experience for your members, not a bolted-on carve-out.

-Reach out to the care navigation team when you need care, or when pre-authorization is required.
+Reach the care navigation team by phone or text message when you need care, or when pre-authorization is required.
 We'll explain your options.

 Navigators research transparent cash pricing in your area and present alternatives side by side — cash option, PPO option, or both.